surveybox-io/SurveyBoxSdk-Android/README.md

 Installation The SDK can be installed in the IDE(Android Studio) using the methods described below.

-**Step 1.** Download the .aar file in  computer from (https://github.com/surveybox-io/SurveyBoxSdk-Android).

-**Step 2.** To create a new project in Android Studio, follow these steps:
+**Step 1.** To create a new project in Android Studio, follow these steps:

-**if you already created the project then follow the Step 3**

 Launch Android Studio on your computer.